zukunft/zukunft.com/README.md

 for words, formulas and verbs the user can add a specific name in any language

-Admin edit: for word_links (verbs), word_types, link_types, formula_types there is only one valid record and only an admin user is allowed to change it, which is also because these tables have a code id
+Admin edit: for word_links (verbs), phrase_types, link_types, formula_types there is only one valid record and only an admin user is allowed to change it, which is also because these tables have a code id

 Sources: every user can change it, but there is only one valid row